 - A high temperature?
 You might feel hot to touch on your chest or back (you do not need to measure your temperature)

 - A new, continuous cough?
-This means coughing a lot for more than an hour, or 3 or 4 more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)
+This means coughing a lot for more than an hour, or three or four more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - Or a loss or change to your sense of smell or taste?
 This means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal.